andrew/ultimate-awesome/README.md

 - [awesome-embedded-blockchain](https://github.com/maksimdrachov/awesome-embedded-blockchain) - A curated list of blockchain resources for embedded developers.
 - [awesome-italian-public-datasets](https://github.com/mariaclaudia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-eventmodeling](https://github.com/MateuszNaKodach/awesome-eventmodeling) - A curated list of awesome resources (articles / videos / courses / repositories) about Event Modeling.
+- [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [awesome-ec2-spot](https://github.com/nadaahm/awesome-ec2-spot) - A curated list of awesome AWS EC2 Spot related updates, open source repos, guides, blogs, and other resources.
 - [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.